KentaGoto/sheet-protection-release/README.md

 # sheet-protection-release
-Unprotects protected sheets in xlsx files. xls is not applicable.
+This Python application removes sheet protection from all \*.xlsx files in a given directory (and its subdirectories).
+This tool runs as a web application created using Flet.

 ### Note
-Does not unprotect the book.
+- Does not unprotect the book.
+- xls file is not applicable.

 ## Usage
 Double-click main.py to start it.